tsegarra/dummies/_posts/2022-11-06-they-hold-no-quarter.markdown

   }
 {% endlilypond %}

-You can see the last quarter note's stem goes up instead of down, but the direction doesn't matter.
+The last quarter note's stem goes up instead of down, but the direction doesn't matter.
 It just saves visual space to draw it that way, so the stem doesn't stick way up above the line.